Dyarven/Dyarven/README.md

 Hello!
-My name is Dyarven and I'll post all my self made projects here for you to see and learn from!
+My name is Dyarven and I'll post all my crazy ideas and maybe useful scripts